Technikole/FlickyPlots/ReadMe.md

   - Creating Immersive Experiences: Using AI to generate rich, descriptive narratives that make locations come alive, going beyond simple facts.

   - Encouraging Exploration: Inspiring users to virtually (and perhaps physically!) visit these cinematic landmarks, transforming passive viewing into active engagement.

+  - What to bring - a book, soundtrack?
+What is the perfect pairing for your destination.

+ ** Bonus Preview ** what we did for the Google Hackathon: FlickyPlots.web.app

 ### 🛠️ Technologies Used